 The best way to protect your database is to use tools with capabilities that meet your needs.
 Here are some of the best features to look out for:

 SSO integration allows for secure database access without sharing usernames and passwords.

 2FA gives secure access to users without compromising your passwords.
 This feature supports user accounts with password expiration and time-sensitive access with active and inactive status.
 With SAML based integration, you can manage all users in your own user management systems and hence you can control access from a single entry.
 You can provision database access with SAML based access and hence it does not require to share database user password.
 Also, it does not require to manage individual database users in a database.
 This free up database administrator tasks not to manage many users in a database.

 DAM logs all user activities, giving complete visibility over the user, time, and purpose for which the data was accessed.
 Tools with database activity monitoring also log information such as IP address, time, database username, wrong login attempts, SQL Queries.

-Some third-party applications may have better capabilities for monitoring data access and anomalies.
+Some third-party applications such as Splunk, Datadog may have better capabilities for monitoring data access and anomalies.
 The best database audit tools can integrate with this software to ensure your total protection.

 DBHawk provides database security, zero trust data access control, dynamic data masking, auditing and activity monitoring.
 DBHawk supports various databases including, Microsoft SQL server database, Oracle, MySQL, Redshift, as well as various cloud databases

 Request a demo to see the power of DBHawk – industry’s best cost effective database security tool with a great ROI.